UtrechtUniversity/MATLAB-on-HPC/Linux_intro.md

 To search for a phrase or pattern, you must enclose it in single quotes (the apostrophe symbol).
 For example to search for Romulum Remumque, type

-% grep -i 'Romulum Remumque' testfile2.txt
+`grep -i 'Romulum Remumque' testfile2.txt`

 Some of the other options of grep are:

--i no case sensitivity
+`-i` no case sensitivity
--v display those lines that do NOT match
+`-v` display those lines that do NOT match
--n precede each matching line with the line number
+`-n` precede each matching line with the line number
--c print only the total count of matched lines
+`-c` print only the total count of matched lines

 You can use more than one option at a time, e.g: